allisonbertrandsa/pa-dicom-wg34-supp229/README.md

 Example Files Known Compatibility
 ----------------------------------
+- Aeskulap (Debian, 2007), reads XYZ-PA as stack of frames.
 - Aliza (https://github.com/AlizaMedicalImaging) - Will read the XYZ files.
-  As of 15-Jan-23 Aliza source update - WILL read the XYZ-PA files!
+  As of 15-Jan-23 Aliza source update - reads the XYZ-PA files, compatible with the definitions from pa-dicom-wg34-supp229 72a817f.
   Displays PA and US files as single-frame slices over time by default.
 To display files as a volume, enable the "Skip 'Dimension Organization' in enhanced multi-frame IODs" and possibly disable "Sort frames in enhanced multi-frame IODs by IPP/IOP" prior to loading the data.
 - Slicer - Will read the XYZ files.
 Will not read the XYZ-PA files.
 Will generate volumes of US and PA files.
 - Weasis - Reads XYZ-PA and XYZ files.
-Displays all files as a stack of images.
+Displays all files as a stack of frames.
 - dciodvfy - Will partially read the XYZ-PA files.
 Will read the XYZ files.
 - dcmdump - Reads XYZ-PA and XYZ files.